Water availability with the continuing drought has become a global issue.

 Agronomist and U.C.
 Berkeley Professor of Earth and Planetary Science Stephen Andrews says, “as we increase organic matter of soil (that) 1 percent, we quadruple its water holding capacity!”

-Mother Earth’s fertilizer
+Mother Earth’s Fertilizer

-Bob Shaffer, an agronomist / soil consultant to vineyards and farms and a farmer himself for 40 years, says he’s found nothing that’s more practical than compost.
+Bob Shaffer, an agronomist/soil consultant to vineyards and farms and a farmer himself for 40 years, says he’s found nothing that’s more practical than compost.

-Soil contains air, water and organic matter, he explained.
+Soil contains air, water, and organic matter, he explained.
 Soil’s components, which include bacteria and fungi, decompose organic matter into humus, a special kind of organic matter.

-Humus has tremendous surface area, said Shaffer.
+Humus has a tremendous surface area, said Shaffer.
 “Like a sponge that soaks up water,” it can hold 16,000 gallons of water for each one percent by weight of humus in the soil.

 We think of soil as this inert thing we do stuff to, Andrews said.
 “It’s a living thing.”